MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/query-data-web-api.md

 Use the `odata.maxpagesize` preference value to request the number of rows returned in the response.

 > [!NOTE]
->  You can’t use an `odata.maxpagesize` preference value greater than 5000.
+>  You can't use an `odata.maxpagesize` preference value greater than 5000.

+If there are more records that match your criteria, the `@odata.nextLink` property will be returned with a URL that you can use in a subsequent `GET` request to get the next page of records matching your criteria.

 The following example queries the accounts entity set and returns the `name` property for the first three accounts.

  **Request**